UNIVERSITY OF MIAMI RHINOLOGY AND ENDOSCOPIC SKULL BASE SURGERY

 Diversity of Cases:

-Advanced endoscopic rhinologic and orbital/skull base cases are the focus of this fellowship.
-This includes, but is not limited to, the care of complicated rhinologic cases and performing advanced endoscopic sinus procedures.
-The latter includes: extended sinusotomies (frontal, sphenoid, or maxillary), sphenopalatine and internal maxillary artery cauterizations/ligations for the control of epistaxis, orbital and/or optic nerve decompression, meningoencephalocele resection and/or CSF leak repair, resection of sellar and suprasellar lesions (craniopharyngiomas, adenomas, rathke’s cysts, etc.), resection of benign and malignant sinonasal neoplasms of the skull base (clival chordomas, petrous apex cholesterol granulomas, anterior skull base resection), and other endoscopic skull base procedures.
-The fellow is also actively involved in resident supervision and teaching.
-He/she helps the faculty in assisting the residents on a number of common general otolaryngologic procedures.
-This helps maintain the fellow’s surgical skills or proficiency in these commonly performed procedures over the course of the year.
+Advanced endoscopic rhinologic and orbital/skull base cases and management are the focus of this fellowship.
+This includes, but is not limited to, the care of complicated rhinologic cases and performing advanced endoscopic sinus plus endoscopic skull base procedures.
+This includes: extended sinusotomies (frontal, sphenoid, or maxillary), sphenopalatine and internal maxillary artery cauterizations/ligations for the control of epistaxis, orbital and/or optic nerve decompression, meningoencephalocele resection and/or CSF leak repair, resection of sellar and suprasellar lesions (craniopharyngiomas, adenomas, Rathke’s cysts, etc.), resection of benign and malignant sinonasal neoplasms of the skull base (clival chordomas, petrous apex cholesterol granulomas, infratemporal fossa, and anterior skull base lesions), and other endoscopic skull base procedures.

 2021-2022 Fellow's Case Log